 The potential power behind implementing data analytics makes it an extremely appealing endeavor for any healthcare group.
+Their health information managers will be responsible for reporting patient data to the executives.
 These same executives who stated they anticipate analytics being extremely important will be able to make smarter institutional-level decisions when looking at that data.

 More Tools Are Making Data Prevalent

 Not long ago, wearable technology was a fringe thing used only by a few people.
 Now, you can barely walk down the street without seeing someone wearing such a device.
 These tools are one example of how data is becoming prevalent in new and exciting ways.

 Over 50 percent of individuals with health-monitoring wearables give that data to their doctors.
 Patient data is no longer limited to what can be collected at the healthcare facility.
 It’s now possible to monitor one’s vitals at all times, which can potentially reveal life-saving information.